GreedyGame/greedygame-docs/docs/8-8-17/iOS/ios-ccpa-compliance.md

 **This is not mandatory, but only if your app has to be CCPA Compliant**

-To enable COPPA filter in GreedyGame's Native iOS SDK you can call the method `setCCPAFilter(true)` in `GreedyGameAgent.Builder` instance.
+To enable CCPA filter in GreedyGame's Native iOS SDK you can call the method `setCCPAFilter(true)` in `GreedyGameAgent.Builder` instance.

 ```Swift tab= hl_lines="4"
   let greedyGameAgent = GreedyGameAgent.Builder()